Dicksonmanchau/Dicksonmanchau/README.md

-- 👋 Hi, I’m @Dicksonmanchau
+- 👋 Hi, I’m @Dicksomanchau
-- 👀 I’m interested in data science and data analytics
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning SQL,Python and R
+- 🌱 I’m currently an ALX software engineering student
-- 💞️ I’m looking to collaborate on SQL
+- 💞️ I’m looking to collaborate on software development projects
 - 📫 How to reach me ...

 <!---